 If you are facing a DWI charge, life suddenly may seem overwhelming and scary.
 You can't trust your life in the hands of an inexperienced attorney, you need an experienced attorney with a reputation that parallels it.
 Doug Murphy is like no other attorney in the state of Texas:

 - He is Board Certified in both Criminal Defense and DWI.

 - He is a leader in DWI and criminal law with speaking engagements throughout Texas and the United States.

 - He is passionate about DWI law and about winning his cases, and his record proves it.

-- He is the recipient of many awards and recognitions.
+- He is the recipient of many awards and recognition.

 - His qualifications are unparalleled in Texas, and his reputation is testimony to it.